bgoober/bgoober/README.md

-I am an entrepreneur and Solana smart-contract and front-end application software developer.:man_technologist:
+I am an entrepreneur and Solana smart-contract and front-end application software developer. &#128187; &#128104;

-:ufo: I am a Certified Part 107 Commercial Drone Pilot, and am currently developing my drone services business and skills.
+&#x1F6F8; I am a Certified Part 107 Commercial Drone Pilot, and am currently developing my drone services business and skills.
 I have previous GIS and Product Owner/Manager experience that I am currently revitalizing and honing into a valuable career path forward.
 I have a lot of interest in mapping, inspections, disaster response, and ecological surveys.
 I love the outdoors, native species, and hunting, so I hope to make use of those interests and skills.

 Some of my recent accomplishments: